-This is the anything goes page, at least for now.
-I intend for this area to be a place where I share things I like, thoughts I’ve had, or whatever pops into mind.
+This is the anything-goes page.
+A place where I share things I like, thoughts I’ve had, or whatever pops into mind.

 How I came to write Sarah Among the Stars.